blacklightpy/vaultofknowledge/Why aren't LEDs used as transmitters.md

 - Band-stop Filter: A filter that attenuates frequencies of a given range, usually used in a bandpass filter.
 It has two non-zero and non-infinite corner frequencies.
 The required attenuation maybe 20-120 dB higher than the passband attenuation, which is often 0 dB.
 - Stopband: The frequency range that is stopped by a band-stop filter.
 	- Typically, the width of the stopband is 1 or 2 decades away.
 		- A decade is a frequency interval of ten times, like an octave, which is twice the original frequency.
-This is measures frequency levels, unlike amplitudes which decibel measures,
+This is measures frequency levels, unlike decibel, another [[logarithmic scale]] unit which measures amplitudes.
 		- So one decade is 20 dB apart in signal levels, because by signal theory, every frequency attenuated by x times will have a strength drop of 20log(X) dB, which is 20 dB for a decade.
 Which is to say, 100 times the signal level.
 		- So low pass filter will have a slope of 6db/octave beyond its passband, which is equal to 20db/decade.
 - Bandpass signal: The filtered signal after passing through a bandpass filter.